 Wei Wu Wei, the doing of not-doing, or not doing is a relatively simple practice within Taoism and the 4 Ascendant Tradition.
 Unfortunately, it is a concept that is often the source of one upmanship and contests of authority within the philosophical movement.
 That competition has tended to make the practice of wei wu wei (not doing) obscure and unapproachable.

 Wei Wu Wei belongs to the family of natural practices.
-By that I mean it is designed to activate a process that is present in all humans, but that has gone unused in most people because of the suppression by the Social Mind.
+By that I mean it is designed to activate a process that is present in all humans, but that process has gone unused in most people because of the suppression by the Social Mind.

 Put in simple, modern words, not-doing (wu wei–the common abbreviation of wei wu wei) is learning to not impose mind upon the world.